kattlo/kattlo-cli/README.md

 ### Import

-To import existing topics for Kattlo manage it.
+To import existing topics to Kattlo.

 ```bash
 kattlo \